The “Secret” to Successful Mahi Fishing Trips in the Florida Keys

 A floater could be anything floating in the ocean.
 Our Captains and Mates see all sorts of stuff floating offshore since they fish daily.
 Many of these floating objects attract smaller fish that try to hide under them for protection from predators.
 While these can serve as protection from threats above and below, they also attract predators for the very same reason!

 The more aquatic growth and vegetation on a floater, the longer it’s been in the water, and a more established floater is usually a better chance of catching something off of it.
 A wooden palette or a big tree makes for a great floater to find Mahi underneath.
 We also find abandoned homemade boats and rafts that migrants from Cuba use to get to the states.
+While an abandoned makeshift vessel can give you an eerie feeling way offshore, almost all of them are spray painted with the words OK on them to let aircraft know the US Coast Guard has already rescued the boats passengers.
 These floaters often have fish swimming under and around them.
-A buoy with a long rope can have a Wahoo hiding 50-100 feet down that can be raised with a Jig or trolling nearby with a planer board.
+A buoy or other floaters with a long rope attached can also have a Wahoo hiding 50-100 feet down that can be raised with a Jig or trolling nearby with a planer board.

 Certain floaters aren’t good at holding fish, and a Captain must be careful not to lose precious time and fuel heading in the wrong direction after them.
 For example, millions of Mylar Balloons are released from land every year, and sadly, so many of them end up in the ocean and kill countless animals.
 We can spot the glint of the sun off a mylar balloon on the ocean from many miles away in our towers or the white of a bleach bottle from far away.
 These are not good floaters, and as a Captain, if that balloon is taking you in the wrong direction, you need to recognize that as early as possible and change course!